 Postal proxy votes

-They would need to do this as a separate application — if they already vote by post, they would need to apply separately to cast your vote by post.
+The deadline for an appointed proxy to request to cast the vote by post is 5pm, 11 working days before the poll..
+Appointed proxies would need to do this as a separate application.
+If the proxy already casts their own vote by post they would need to apply separately to cast your vote by post.

 Contact us if you need more information.

 If you have specific requirements, you may be able to apply for a proxy for all future elections.